jiatong-yu/church/problem_statement.md

 To gain experience working with the implementation of a simple programming language in OCaml.

 ## Setup
-You will need to download OCaml for this assignment.
+- You will need to download OCaml for this assignment.
+- We have some EXTREMELY USEFUL lecture notes stored in "./lecture_notes/"
+    - Make sure to read through them
+    - They cover all the material we have covered in the first 3 weeks of class
+    - They also provide a brief explanation of the assignment

 ## Provided Files
 In the lib folder: